Maternity Leave Allowance for B.C. Government Employees

 Income tax is deducted from maternity leave allowance and EI payments.
 However, you may want to discuss your personal tax situation with an independent financial adviser.

 You may wish to have additional taxes deducted to cover the income earned from both sources.
 Submit a federal TD1 form through an AskMyHR service request using the category Myself (or) My Team or Organization > Submit a Form or Document > Direct Deposit/Tax Forms (TD1), or by fax to 250 652-2155.

 Not Claiming or Choosing to Defer the Allowance

-If you're not sure you will be returning to work after your leave, you may choose to defer or not apply for the maternity allowance.
-You may defer your decision to receive the maternity leave allowance only up until the expiration of the return to work repayment period.
-Let your supervisor know if you choose to defer the allowance.
+If you're not sure if you'll return to work after your leave, you may choose to defer or not apply for the maternity allowance.
+You may defer your decision only up to the end of the return to work repayment period.
+Let your supervisor know if you choose to defer.

-If you take the allowance, then resign at the end of your maternity or parental leave, or do not fulfil the back-to-work requirements of your collective agreement or your terms and conditions of employment, you'll be required to repay benefit premiums and any allowances you have received.
+If you take the allowance, then resign at the end of your maternity or parental leave, or don't fulfill the back-to-work requirements of your Collective Agreement or your Terms & Conditions of Employment, you'll be required to repay benefit premiums and any allowances you've received.

 Have questions?
 Contact AskMyHR by submitting a service request using the category Myself (or) My Team or Organization > Pay > Allowances & Reimbursements.

 See Returning to Work (or Not) for more information.